plasmacel/makekit/README.md

 2. Download the binary distribution of Ninja (if unavailable, then build it from the source) https://ninja-build.org https://github.com/ninja-build/ninja/releases
-3. Run `install.bat`, or open command prompt, navigate to its directory and use command `install`.
+3. Run `install.bat` as administrator, or open command prompt as administrator, navigate to its directory and use command `install`.

  ## macOS